qmk/qmk_firmware/docs/feature_midi.md

 If you're aiming to emulate the features of something like a Launchpad or other MIDI controller you'll need to access the internal MIDI device directly.

-It's best to follow a reference because when sending MIDI CC you don't get the advantages of a keycode and you will need to implement a `process_record_user` and the custom keycodes for that.
-It's the same process as implementing custom key behavior or macros.
+When sending MIDI CC you don't get the advantages of a preimplemented keycode and you will need to implement custom keycodes if you want to use them in your keymap directly using the function `process_record_user`.
+It is the same process as implementing custom keycodes for macros.

 For an overview of that process look at: [Macros](feature_macros.md)